datanav/docs/getting-started.rst

               ],
-              ["comment", "Below code will first check zipcode in hr-person dataset ,if it is null then it goes to crm-person dataset and so on. basically, we prioritize the order on most trusted values."], ["add", "zipcode",
+              ["comment", "Below code will first check zipcode in hr-person dataset ,if it is null then it goes to crm-person dataset and so on. basically, we prioritize the order on most trusted values"], ["add", "zipcode",
                   ["coalesce", ["list", "_S.hr-person:ZipCode",
                   "_S.crm-person:PostalCode", "_S.erp-person:ZipCode"]